zulip/zulip-mobile/docs/developer-guide.md

 First, you'll need to connect your dev machine and iOS device to the same network.
 If you're running Zulip inside of a VM, you may also need to configure your VM to use a public network.
 See more information on this [here](https://www.vagrantup.com/docs/networking/public_network.html).

-Next, you'll need to change all instances of `localhost:9991` in both the `/src` directory and the Xcode iOS project (location in `/ios`) to point to the IP and port of your Vagrant VM.
+Next, you'll need to change all instances of `localhost:9991` in both the `/src` directory and the Xcode iOS project (located in `/ios`) to point to the IP and port of your Vagrant VM.

 Finally, run the Xcode project inside of `/ios` with your iOS device as the target.